 However, the other equally important aspect that I loved about Nomaps was the friendliness of everyone there.
 From Carol, the manager’s, warm welcome and assistance with sight seeing (and those delicious coconut drinks!), through to the fantastic conversations we kept on having with everyone on the long table in the kitchen (such a welcoming place to hang out and work on my laptop, but so distracting!), it truly was a homely stay.
 I highly recommend Nomaps for everyone visiting the beautiful city of Malacca!

 Rooms at Nomaps are available starting from 70 MYR for dorms (2, 4 or 4-berth, mixed or ladies) and 150 MYR for doubles.
-Click here to check the latest prices on Hotels.com (private rooms only) or here to check Hostelworld.
-Check out further reviews at TripAdvisor.
+Click here to check the latest prices and availability on Booking.com.
+Click here to visit the hostel’s website.

 Note: The author was a guest of Nomaps.